20up/DELI-cious-Sandwitch-App/README.md

 ## 🛠️ Future Improvements

-* Improve input validation and error messages
+* Could of did the bonus challenge
-* Add price breakdown per item in receipt
+* Add price breakdown per item
-* Support multiple orders per session
-* GUI version with Swing or JavaFX

 ---

-Made with JAVA by \Preston Panom
+Made with JAVA by Preston Panom